Finfalter/wasmCloudArtefacts/docs/index.md

 ## Machine Learning with wasmCloud

-These pages are supposed to document how set up and deploy machine learning applications based on [wasmCloud](https://wasmcloud.dev/).
+These pages are supposed to document how to set up and deploy machine learning applications based on [wasmCloud](https://wasmcloud.dev/).

 The current focus narrows any type of machine learning application to the use-case of __*prediction*__ aka __*inferencing*__.